szos/My-Stumpwm-Init/README.md

 This is a home for my .stumpwm.d/ directory.

-ratcontrol and translation-keys are modules I've written for controlling the pointer and simulating keys a la EXWM respectively. translation-keys needs some work, the current kludge is to bind everything to *top-map* dynamically.
+ratcontrol and translation-keys (housed in custom-modules) are modules I've written for controlling the pointer and simulating keys a la EXWM respectively. translation-keys needs some work, the current kludge is to bind everything to *top-map* dynamically.

 appmenu-*.lisp are menu files for the appmenu module.